Basilica of Our Lady of Perpetual Help: School

-The parish had an elementary / middle school, Our Lady of Perpetual Help Catholic Academy (OLPHCAB), which was located a block away on 6th Avenue between 59th and 60th Street.
-The elementary school originally opened in September 9, 1903.
-However, the school closed permanently in June 2025 after 122 years of operation.
+The parish had an elementary / middle school, Our Lady of Perpetual Help School, which was located on 6th Avenue between 59th and 60th Street.
+The elementary school originally opened on September 9, 1903 as Saint Alphonsus School.
+The name was changed to Our Lady of Perpetual Help School in 1917 when Brooklyn Bishop Charles E. McDonnell approved the name change.
+In 2016 the parish school became defunct after 113 years and was immediately succeeded by Our Lady of Perpetual Help Catholic Academy of Brooklyn (OLPHCAB).
+However, OLPH Cab closed permanently in June 2025 after 9 years of operation.
 The decision was announced by the Diocese of Brooklyn due to the declining of 36% in student enrollment and financial constraints.

-In 2012, the not-for-profit Regina Opera Company moved to the auditorium of OLPH Catholic Academy.
+In 2012, the not-for-profit Regina Opera Company moved to the auditorium of OLPH School.

 Notable people

 Chuck Connors, of The Rifleman, grew up in the neighborhood and served as an altar boy at OLPH.